-What Is Automated Clearing House?
+What Is the Automated Clearing House?

 What Is an ACH Loan?

-Benefits of an ACH Business Loan
+Pros of an ACH Business Loan

-The benefits of an ACH business loan for lenders include:
+Lender benefits of an ACH business loan:

 - Business bank account verification

-- Facilitating quick and easy electronic loan payments
+- Quick and easy electronic loan payments

 - Electronic records of all payments made